xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

 ### Anonymous Checkout

 X-Cart allows anonymous or guest checkout for your customers.
 This means that if a customer is not registered in your store they do not need to create an account and can proceed to checkout specifying an email only.
 During checkout, such a customer will need to specify their shipping and billing addresses, and choose a delivery and payment method.
-X-Cart will allow them to place the order only after all the fields have been completed properly.
+X-Cart will allow them to place an order only after all the fields have been completed properly.

 {% note info %}
 Before the actual shipping and billing address info is specified, X-Cart calculates taxes and shipping cost based on the default customer address predefined in the store.